jekyll/jekyll/site/docs/pagination.md

 The number should be the maximum number of Posts you’d like to be displayed per- page in the generated site.

+You may also specify where the destination of the pagination pages:

+{% highlight yaml %}
+paginate_path: "blog/page:num"
+{% endhighlight %}

+This will read in `blog/index.html`, send it each pagination page in Liquid as `paginator` and write the output to `blog/page:num`, where `:num` is the pagination page number, starting with `2`.
+If a site has 12 posts and specifies `paginate: 5`, Jekyll will write `blog/index.html` with the first 5 posts, `blog/page2/index.html` with the next 5 posts and `blog/page3/index.html` with the last 2 posts into the destination directory.

 ## Liquid Attributes Available

 The pagination plugin exposes the `paginator` liquid object with the following